madcock/ep128emu-core/README.md

   * use high quality sound (disable if there are performance problems)
   * enable resolution changes
   * amount of border to keep when zooming in

-Features added by ep128emu-core
+  * use original or enhanced ROM for Enterprise (faster memory test)

+### Other features
+* Save/load state, rewind
 * Content autostart except for disk images
 * Customizable input mapping for player 1
   * See [sample.ep128cfg](core/sample.ep128cfg) to see how retropad buttons can be assigned for a specific game.
   * Autostart file name can also be specified to enable autostart for disk.
+* System-wide configuration file
+  * Following files are recognized in `ep128emu/config` inside retroarch system directory: `enterprise.ep128cfg`, `tvc.ep128cfg`, `pc.ep128cfg`, `zx.ep128cfg`
+  * Most options from ep128emu configuration are also recognized in .ep128cfg files,
 * Fit to content
   * Pressing **R3** will zoom in to the actual content, cropping black/single-colored borders
+  * Borders can be cropped completely (default) or using a margin configurable among core options

 For the emulation features, see the [original README](README).
+SD card, SID, MIDI emulation is not available in ep128emu-core.

 ## Using the binaries